samlanth/Chess-001/README.md

 # Developing a learning chess program in C++

-Currently only have the basic of the 1st feature set.
+Currently have the basic of the 1st feature set.

 This is a work in progress.